Arlington’s Homeless Services Center: More Than A Shelter

 Provides over 1,000 free medical visits annually

 First provides housing for people who were chronically homeless and suffer from substance abuse and/or mental illness.
 After clients are housed, PSH provides ongoing support to help clients retain housing through assistance with daily challenges, financial literacy training, assistance with budgeting, and so on.

 Has provided permanent housing to over 125 people since 2007

 Collaborative, county-wide programs that provide rapid re-housing placement, eviction prevention, utility assistance and case management to households already experiencing homelessness, or those at risk of homelessness.

-A-SPAN has provided housing to 181 individuals and veterans through all our supportive housing programs.
+A-SPAN has provided housing to over 304 individuals and veterans through all our supportive housing programs.

 According to Arlington County’s latest Point-In-Time Count, 147 single adults remain homeless.
 A-SPAN is committed to finding the right housing solution for everyone remaining on the streets, and staying in shelter today.